lawalsegun2025/laptop_price_predictor/README.md

 This project is about predicting the price of a laptop based on common features like Memory, Processor and many more attributes. <br/><br/>
 <img src="img/laptops_images.jpg">

+## Motivation
+How awesome will it be to be able to know the price range of the type of laptop you will like to buy.
+This project solves this problem.
+With this model you can have a range of price of the specifications of the type of laptop you will like to purchase.

 ## Problem Solving Steps